 There exists a sliding scale of settlement fee amounts relating to the severity of your epilepsy.
-Factors affecting how much compensation for epilepsy include whether or not epileptic attacks can be controlled by medication; the effect this medication has on impacting quality of life and how long it is required.
+Factors affecting how much compensation for epilepsy include whether or not epileptic attacks can be controlled by medication; how this medication has affected your quality of life and how long it is required.

 If there is evidence of behavioural problems and a significant impact on social life then these elements will also influence how much compensation for epilepsy.